 NOAA NCEI’s Global Historical Climatology Network–Daily, or GHCN-D, dataset provides daily climate records for thousands of observing stations from around the globe, including more than 15,000 stations in the United States.
-Jared Rennie of CICS-NC is developing an innovative set of tools for accessing and displaying temperature and precipitation data for GHCN-D stations in the United States.
-You can use the links below to access these tools and explore daily data for the previous year and for the current year-to-date period.
+Jared Rennie of NCICS has developed an innovative set of tools for accessing and displaying temperature, precipitation, heating degree days (HDD), and cooling degree days (CDD) data for GHCN-D stations in the United States.
+Drought monitor data are also displayed.

-- Temperatures on the maps are shown as departures (in degrees Fahrenheit) from the 1981–2010 average.
-Precipitation is displayed as a percentage departure from normal using the same base period.
+- The dots on the map show departures from the 1981–2010 averages.
+Temperatures are shown as departures from average in degrees Fahrenheit, while precipitation, heating degree day, and cooling degree day data are displayed as percentage departures from normal using the same base period.
 For the year-to-date maps, departures are based on the normal average observed as of that date.

 - You can hover over an individual station to view the station ID and the current departure from normal value for that station.